hellpig/collatz/BOINC_test/README.md

 ## things you'd have to do to get the GPU code to work in BOINC

-For the GPU code, look in the partiallySieveless\_nonNvidiaGPU folder for the following files...
+For the GPU code, look in the partiallySieveless\_nonNvidiaGPU folder for the following files (even though they say "nonNvidia", they still work on Nvidia.)...
 * collatzPartiallySieveless\_repeatedKsteps\_GPU\_nonNvidia.c
 * kern1\_128byHand\_nonNvidia.cl
 * kern1\_2\_repeatedKsteps\_nonNvidia.cl
 * kern2\_repeatedKsteps\_128byHand\_nonNvidia.cl
-Even though these say "nonNvidia", they still work on Nvidia.

 Unlike the CPU-only code, there are time-limits and step-limits (due to watchdog timers).
 So, to check if an infinite cycle exists that disproves the conjecture, you have to check for limits being reached.